Deep Ensembles for Epistemic Uncertainty: A Frequentist Perspective: Additional Experiments and Experimental Details

 \textbf{Experimental Details:} We use the CIFAR-10 dataset \citep{cifar10} and ResNet-9 architecture as in \cite{datamodels}.
 Each test point is associated with a datamodel which consists of a weight vector of length 50001\textemdash the number of training data points and a bias term.
 The datamodel is such that it predicts the model output for that test data point given the weights assigned to the training data as the dot product between the training data weights and the datamodel weights.
 The model output considered in \cite{datamodels} is unfortunately not the entire probability vector, but simply the difference between the correct logit and the highest incorrect logit.
 For our experiment, we use the datamodels for CIFAR-10 provided as part of the paper\textemdash see \cite{datamodels} for details.
 We then draw 100 sets of Dirichlet weights and obtain estimates of model outputs using the datamodel.
 We then pass the model output through the sigmoid function to obtain a probability and use this for calculation of the EU.
 Note that this is equivalent to treating the classification task as binary between the correct class vs the highest incorrect class.
 While this is not equivalent to the correct calculation of EU over the 10 class probability vector, it is the best we can do with the existing datamodel.

 For the dropout estimate, we train a ResNet-9 with Dropout layers added with probability 0.5 with the exact same hyperparameters used to create the datamodel.

 \textbf{Results:} Fig.~\ref{fig:app:datamodels} shows that the datamodels approximation to our measure and the Dropout epistemic uncertainty scores have a high rank correlation and moderate Pearson correlation.
 The datamodel estimates are also consistently lower than the Dropout estimates.
 This may be because of the reduction to a binary classification task in the Datamodels approximation versus the full 10 class classification in the Dropout calculation.
-Nonetheless, this is a useful proof of concept experiment which opens the door to using existing data attribution methods for approximate calculation of our measure.
+Nonetheless, this is a useful proof of concept experiment which opens the door to using data attribution methods for a more nuanced understanding of sources of uncertainty .